What Does Depression Look Like in Teens?

 • Declining Grades: In some cases, a depressed teen may let their schoolwork go and end up with poor grades.
 However, this is not always the case.

 • Sensitivity to Criticism: It’s not unusual for teens to be sensitive to criticism, but some may take it to an extreme.
-A teen who is depressed may react by staying away from activities where they think they may be criticized.
-Others may become overachievers and aspire to perfectionism, thinking it will reduce the risk of them being criticized.
+A depressed teen may react by staying away from activities where they think they may be criticized.
+Others may become overachievers and aspire to perfectionism, thinking it will reduce the risk of being criticized.

 • Social Withdrawal: Depressed teenagers will withdraw socially but typically not to as much of an extent as a depressed adult would.
 Instead of withdrawing entirely, they may change peer groups, or they may become active on the internet instead of being social in the outside world.